Everything you need to know about guinea pig poop!

 Why do guinea pigs get constipated?

-Constipation is a result of a low fiber diet and poor hydration.
-Both water and fiber helps keep everyone's bodies to stay regular which allows food to move smoothly along the digestive tract.
-When fiber or water intake is reduced, it can cause waste to become hard and dry, making it harder to excrete.
+Constipation is a result of a low fibre diet and poor hydration.
+Both water and fibre helps keep everyone's bodies to stay regular which allows food to move smoothly along the digestive tract.
+When fibre or water intake is reduced, it can cause waste to become hard and dry, making it harder to excrete.
+It can even lead to impaction.

 That's why fresh water, unlimited hay, portion of fruits and vegetables, and daily exercise are all encouraged to keep our guinea pigs healthy and regular.